Venera 14: Landing

 After launch and following a four-month cruise to Venus, the descent vehicle separated from the bus and plunged into the Venusian atmosphere on 5 March 1982.
 A parachute deployed after the lander entered the atmosphere.
 The parachute released once the lander reached an altitude of about 50 km; simple air braking was used in the final descent.

+Like its predecessors, Venera 14 was equipped with several systems with which to observe and analyse the Venusian surface and atmosphere.

-The lander had cameras to take pictures of the ground and spring-loaded arms to measure soil compressibility.
-The quartz camera windows were covered by lens caps that popped off after descent.
-By mischance, Venera 14 measured the compressibility of the lens caps instead of the soil after the lens cap came to rest in the exact place where the probe craned down to measure the soil.
+The quartz camera windows were protected by lens covers that popped off after descent, allowing Venera 14 to capture images of the surface.

+The Venera 14 lander was also equipped with a surface soil probe designed to measure the compressibility of the Venusian soil.
+By unfortunate chance, the lens caps came to rest at the exact point the probe was due to enter and analyse the soil.
+Thus, instead of the soil, the probe measured the compressibility of the Venera 14 lens cap.

 The surface soil composition samples were determined by the X-ray fluorescence spectrometer, and were shown to be similar to oceanic tholeiitic basalts.

-Like its predecessor, the Venera 14 lander was equipped with acoustic microphones designed to record atmospheric noise.
+Additionally, Venera 14 was equipped with acoustic microphones designed to record atmospheric noise.
 The recordings were later used to calculate the average wind speed on the Venusian surface.
 Subsequent analysis determined the average surface wind speed to be between 0.3 and 0.5 m/s.

 The Venera 14 lander functioned for at least 57 minutes (the lander's planned lifespan was 32 minutes) in an environment with a temperature of 465 °C (869 °F) and a pressure of 94 Earth atmospheres (9.5 MPa).
-Telemetry was maintained by means of the bus, which carried signals from the lander's uplink antenna.
+Telemetry was maintained by means of the Venera 14 bus in orbit, which carried signals from the lander's uplink antenna and then on to Earth.

 Post encounter

 The spacecraft bus ended up in a heliocentric orbit where it continued to make observations in the X-ray and gamma ray spectrum.
-The bus activated its engine on the 14th November 1982 to provide data for later Vega program missions.
+The bus activated its engine on 14 November 1982 to provide data for later Vega program missions.
 The last published data for the probe is dated 16 March 1983.